badjasje/ao_community/wp-content/plugins/nextend-facebook-connect/readme.txt

 2. Nextend Social Login and Register in the profile page for account linking

 == Changelog ==

+= 3.0.12 =
+* Fix: Further changes to prevent some issues with Theme My Login.
+* Fix: 'profile_update' WordPress hook won't be triggered anymore upon a registration process.
+* Fix: Chrome and Android Facebook login issue via Facebook App.
+* Feature: Debug menu and option to test the connection of each provider.
+* Feature: Twitter - Selecting profile image size is an option now.
+* Feature: Blacklisted redirects
+* Feature: Nextend Social Login newsletters subscription!

+* PRO: Fix: Google Sync data - Error message for Google+ API when it is not enabled.
+* PRO: Feature: PayPal provider and PayPal Sync data!
+* PRO: Feature: Social Buttons for MemberPress - Memberships form.
+* PRO: Feature: Social Buttons for Ultimate Member forms.

 = 3.0.11 =
 * Fix: Twitter - 32bit and Windows servers are lost the id precision